LargeWorldModel/LWM/README.md

 ## License

-LWM's code and model weights are released under the Apache 2.0 License.
+LWM's code is released under the Apache 2.0 License.
 See [LICENSE](https://github.com/LargeWorldModel/lwm/blob/main/LICENSE) for further details.
+The models are released under the Llama-2 license.